Our Priorities

 • Enable accelerated and equal accessibility of innovative technologies.

-• Enhance the use of innovative technologies in healthcare delivery healthcare, to contribute to more sustainable and resilient national health systems.
+• Enhance the use of innovative technologies in healthcare delivery, to contribute to more sustainable and resilient national health systems.

 The road ahead

-MedTech Europe will seek to be an active partner throughout the Regulation’s implementation phase (foreseen until 2025) and beyond.
-As a member of the Stakeholder Network, maintaining a strong voice will involve: interactions with the European Commission, the Coordination Group’s medical technology configuration and respective subgroups, as well as engaging in a dialogue with the relevant stakeholders.
+MedTech Europe has been an active partner during the implementation of the regulation on HTA and will continue to be an active partner throughout its application phase.
+As a member of the Stakeholder Network, maintaining a strong voice involves: interactions with the European Commission, the Coordination Group on Health Technology Assessment (HTACG) and its respective subgroups, and engaging in a dialogue with the relevant stakeholders.

-MedTech Europe’s overarching aim is to make the latest medical technology innovations available to European citizens while mitigating the risk of: delays in access to technologies for patients and healthcare systems; an increased burden for the medical technology industry and deprioritising Europe, as a preferred market to innovate.
+MedTech Europe’s overarching aim is to make the latest medical technology innovations available to European citizens while mitigating the risk of delays in access to technologies for patients and healthcare systems, an increased burden for the medical technology industry, and deprioritising Europe as a preferred market for innovation.